 The Florida Legislature found that those who break engagements may be “free of any wrongdoing … [and may be] merely the victims of circumstances.”

 The preamble declares it to be Florida public policy that the best interests of the people of the state are served by the abolition of the breach of promise action.
+Now, the rights of action existing to recover money for the alienation of affections, criminal conversation, seduction or breach of contract to marry are abolished.

 Lovers in Japan